prathamesh1499/prathamesh1499/README.md

 <!--
 **prathamesh1499/prathamesh1499** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 <!-- Actual text -->
-My name is Prathamesh Joshi and I'm a Computer Science student.
+My name is Prathamesh Joshi and I'm a Computer Science & Engineering student.

 You can find me on [![LinkedIn][1.2]][1].